-There are multiple ways to contact us about the Places for Everyone, and the Consultation.
+There are multiple ways to contact us about the Places for Everyone, and the Modifications Consultation.

-If you want to provide a consultation response please visit GMConsult and submit a consultation response via the online portal.
-Alternatively, if you would like to submit a response by email, please contact placesforeveryone@greatermanchester- ca.gov.uk, or call 0161 778 7006.
+If you want to provide a response, please visit GMConsult and submit a consultation response via the online portal.

 If you have questions more generally about Places for Everyone, contact planningandhousing@greatermanchester-ca.gov.uk, and note 'Places for Everyone' in the subject title.